shwethaaDS/git_session/README.md

-just a practice to understand the git commands
+just a practice to understand the commands